jodi106/AI_Testing_Simulator/Developer-Documentation/runnerTool_Developer_Documentation.md

 ## General Code Structure

-runnerTool is build on top of CARLAs scenario_runner.py.
+runnerTool is built on top of CARLAs scenario_runner.py.
 See [CARLA ScenarioRunner](https://carla-scenariorunner.readthedocs.io/en/latest/) for detailed description of ScenarioRunner.
-Docstrings are available in the scripts for all implemented methods.
+Docstrings are available in the scripts, for all implemented methods.

 The following scripts have been added/modified for runnerTool compared to the vanilla CARLA ScenarioRunner:
 1. [runnerTool.py](https://github.com/jodi106/AI_Testing_Simulator/blob/main/scripts/runnerTool/runnerTool.py): The majority of the code for runnerTool is implemented here.